WALRUS

 August 2014 - May, 2015

 The Water and Land Remote Unmanned Search (WALRUS) Rover was my senior design project at WPI.
-I was the solo electrical engineer on a team of five trying to design, manufacture, and test a novel solution for the search and rescue industry within an academic year.
+I was the sole electrical engineer on a team of five aiming to design, manufacture, and test a novel search and rescue solution within an academic year.
 Search and rescue robots are typically designed for a specific set of terrain - land, water, or air.
 We intended to bridge the gap by creating an amphibious rover.
 With flexible mechanical and electrical interfaces, WALRUS can be configured for a wide range of missions.
-Entire papers could be written on WALRUS (in fact, there are).
-This page serves as a small glimpse into this intense project.
+This project was intense and comprehensive, meriting extensive documentation.
+Entire papers can be written on WALRUS (in fact, there are).
+This page provides a brief overview of our ambitious endeavor.

 I would also like to thank our sponsors who are listed below in the technical details section for their generous donations of engineering products and manufacturing services